jjangsangy/TemperatureChart/docs/memory-bank/progress.md

   - Consistent data structures (`Forecast` and `ChartDataItem` interfaces) across `src/lib/weather.ts` and `src/components/temperature-chart.tsx`.
   - The `VariableSelector` dropdown button displays the selected variable's name with a corresponding Lucide icon and is left-aligned.
   - The `VariableSelector` is positioned below the calendar selector and matches its width.
+- **API Error Handling**: Implemented robust error handling for Open-Meteo and Zippopotam.us API calls.
+  - Defined custom `RateLimitError` and `GenericApiError` classes in `src/lib/weather.ts`.
+  - Modified `getWeatherDataByCoords` and `getWeatherDataByZip` to throw these custom errors based on HTTP status codes (429 for rate limit, others for generic API failures).
+  - Updated `src/app/page.tsx` to catch these specific error types, store the detailed rate limit message, and conditionally render `RateLimitCard` or `GenericErrorCard` components.
+  - Modified `src/components/RateLimitCard.tsx` to accept and display a dynamic `message` prop, providing specific feedback on which rate limit was exceeded.
 - **Tests Passing Locally**: All tests in `src/components/temperature-chart.test.tsx` are passing when run locally.

 ## 2. What's Left to Build